kaleabd/ethiopian-airlines/Readme.md

 This project is a redesigned version of the Ethiopian Airlines homepage, implemented using Framer Motion, React, TypeScript, and Tailwind CSS.
 It includes a search flight function to make it easier for users to find and book their flights with best user experience.

+## Demo

+Check out the [live demo](https://ethiopian-airlines.netlify.app/) of the redesigned Ethiopian Airlines homepage with the search flight function.

 ## Getting Started

 To run the code, follow these steps: